 Yes, it is possible in some circumstances.
 There are some rules for which no exceptions are ever made; for example, you cannot earn the Wellesley degree without completing a full 32 units.
 In other cases (for example, the 18-units-outside rule), the Academic Review Board may grant a petition for an exception to legislation.
 Your Class Dean can give you a good sense of whether the Board is likely to allow any flexibility around a particular piece of legislation.

-The Board is made up of the Dean of Students, the Class Deans, six faculty members and four students.
+The Board is made up of the Dean of Students, the Class Deans, seven faculty members and four students.
 It meets once a month primarily to review student records and to consider petitions for exceptions to academic legislation; its meetings are confidential.
 To petition, a student, in consultation with her dean and with the support of a faculty member (if relevant), completes an online form making a request and explaining the circumstances.
 Full details and a link to the form are here.

 Wellesley has two kinds of honors: (1)Latin honors, which reflect the overall degree; and (2)departmental honors, which reflect work in the major.

 (1) Qualification for Latin honors depends on your grades in all Wellesley and MIT courses taken after your first semester.
 For Davis Scholars and transfer students entering in September 2009 or later, Latin honors will be based on grades in all Wellesley and MIT courses taken.
 Cum laude requires at least 3.60, magna cum laude 3.75, and summa cum laude 3.90.